Hydrodynamics within the Flotation Cell

 - Particle Image Velocimetry (PIV) Techniques

-In this, the Processing Division cooperates closely with the HZDR Institute of Fluid Dynamics, especially with the two Departments for Experimental Thermal Fluid Dynamics and Transport Processes at Interfaces.
+In this, the Processing Department cooperates closely with the HZDR Institute of Fluid Dynamics, especially with the two Departments for Experimental Thermal Fluid Dynamics and Transport Processes at Interfaces.
 Another partner is the Institute for Mechanical Process Engineering and Processing Technology (MVTAT) at the TU Bergakademie Freiberg.

 - Hoang, H. D.; Rudolph, M.; Schubert, H.

 "Investigation on the fine particle flotation of a carbonate-rich apatite ore from Vienam", In Jahrestagung Aufbereitung und Recycling 2016.
 UVR-FIA e.V., Freiberg, p.
 26

 - Hoang, H.D.; Leißner, T.; Haser, S.; Rudolph.
 M.; Peuker, U. A.

 "Using the Mineral Liberation Analyzer for mineralogical studies of a carbonaceous apatite ore", International conference on Advances in Mining and Tunnelling, International conferences on earth sciences and sustainable geo-resources development 2016, Hanoi

 - Hoang, H.D.; Leißner, T.; Sterbik, N.; Haser, S.; Rudolph.
 M.; Peuker, U. A.